Legals

 Target activity:

-- Individual discussions with all learners prior to beginning the coding bootcamp, to ensure they understand the requirements and how it meets their requirements.
+Group and individual outline to all learners prior to beginning the coding bootcamp, to ensure they understand the requirements and how it meets their requirements.

 Who will do what?